Step 1 of 5

 ⚖️

-Your situation is difficult — but you deserve to understand why
+Your situation is difficult — but you should know exactly why

-⚡ Employment law is changing.
-The Employment Rights Bill (2024–25) is currently making its way through Parliament and could significantly expand employee protections — including rights during probation and for shorter-tenure workers.
-It's worth checking current status before assuming the door is completely closed.
-Track the bill →
+Employment law is changing.
+The Employment Rights Bill (2024–25) is working its way through Parliament and may significantly extend protections — including for shorter-service employees and those in probation.
+It's worth checking where things stand before concluding the door is fully closed.
+Follow the bill's progress →

-Based on what you've told me, there are legal routes worth exploring.
-Write out what happened — this becomes the foundation of everything.
+Based on what you've told us, there are routes worth exploring.
+Write out what happened in your own words — this is the foundation of everything that follows.

 1